the-OmegaLabs/ppm-docs/docs/getting-started.md

 - If you are using the Concept Version of Plusto Package Manager, please ensure that Python 3 and `pip` are installed (we do not currently provide an install script, so please bear with us).

 ## Installation
+## ⚠️⚠️⚠️WE RECOMMEND YOU TO USE THE SCRIPT INSTALL
 ### 1. Install Required Python Packages

 Before proceeding, make sure you have the necessary Python packages.
 You can install them using your package manager or via `pip`: